j-chao/devops_workshops/00_containers/00_containers.md

 - `dockercloud/hello-world` is the image name that we are pulling from here: https://hub.docker.com/r/dockercloud/hello-world.

 Docker Hub is a hosted repository service provided by Docker for finding and sharing container images.
-Optum has a Docker Trusted Registry (DTR) as well, for securely storing and managing Docker images behind our firewall: docker.optum.com

 You should see output similar to the one below:
 ```